 - Option 1: Design and submit a syllabus aligned with the new curricular requirements.

-- Option 2: Adopt and submit one of the Annotated Sample Syllabi (available on the AP Course Audit website in February 2015) to use as an approach to teaching the course.
+- Option 2: Adopt and submit one of the annotated sample syllabi available on the AP Course Audit website to use as an approach to teaching the course.

-The AP Course Audit will begin accepting syllabi for review in March 2015.
+The AP Course Audit begins accepting syllabi for review in March 2015.

 The Exam Format